ONSdigital/ras-secure-message/API.md

     ]
     }
 ```
-New messages will have a user uuid or 'GROUP' depending on how the message was stored.
+Messages will have a user uuid or 'GROUP' depending on how the message was stored.
 See Messages get for details of @msg_from, @msg_to and @ru

 ## Modify Message Labels